 WORK HARDER THAN YOUR OPPONENT

 I have been at many high schools in Alabama.
 And many coaches try to give me the excuse of “time”.
 “Coach, we just don’t have enough time”.
 My response is always, “what is your goal?”.
 They would say,”we need to be stronger than _____” or “faster than ____”.
 If you want to be stronger or faster than your opponent you have to spend more time on those characteristics.
-If you want to have a team that breaks the rushing record or want to be the leading passing team in your conference then you need to design your program, educate your coaches, and implement a plan that creates success in.
+If you want to have a team that breaks the rushing record or want to be the leading passing team in your conference then you need to design your program, educate your coaches, and implement a plan that creates success in those goals.
+How much of the practice or workout are you spending on those characteristics?
+If the outcome is less than 60% start over and design a system that creates the results you are looking for.

 Have something the athletes can believe in.
 If you don’t believe they won’t believe.
 Find things that can motivate athletes.
 New software that tracks performance.
 Setting goals can help.
 What can you do to help the athletes?
 Record boards?
 T-Shirts?
 Team competitions?

-At the end of the day if you work harder than the opponent and spend more time than the opponent.
+At the end of the day if you work harder than the opponent and spend more time than the opponent on the things that matter.
 You will be better than your opponent.
 Mistakes are made due to lack of effort, planning, and lack of support.
 Be great!
 Spend the time and effort on it and you will be rewarded.